💳 This Case Study focuses on Payments.

 - Confirmations of Payee – Critical security check.
 Provides reassurance.

-- Payment details – Complete and clear.
-Ensure the payment’s purpose is accurately communicated.
+- Payment details – Ensure the payment’s purpose is accurately communicated.

 - [Optional] Select currency – Presented only when relevant